 The Difference Between an Addictive Personality and Addiction

 More than anything, it is important to know that having an addictive personality or a family history of addiction does not automatically mean that you will turn into an addict yourself.
 That said, having an addictive personality could be a precursor to addiction.
-If you know that a family member has struggled with substance abuse, it is a good idea to watch your own relationship with alcohol and drugs.
-Similarly, if you begin to see yourself abusing substances it is better to just quit using them altogether.
-It is not easy to answer exactly what causes an addictive personality – but if you find that you are prone to addiction, you can successfully equip yourself to avoid the consequences of addiction.
+If you know that a family member has struggled with substance abuse, it is a good idea to monitor your own relationship with alcohol and drugs.
+Similarly, if you begin to see yourself abusing substances, it is better to just quit using them altogether.

 The Role of an Addictive Personality in Relationships